MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/site/logFile/customFields/add.md

-Adding Custom Fields to a Log File for a Site <add>
+Adding Custom Fields to a Log File for a Site &lt;add&gt;
 ====================
 <a id="001"></a>
 ## Overview